XRPLF/xrpl-dev-portal/content/infrastructure/rippled/installation/system-requirements.md

 <!-- SPELLING_IGNORE: iops, ntp, x86_64, ec2, nvme -->

 Amazon EC2's `i3.2xlarge` VM size may be appropriate depending on your workload.
 A fast network connection is preferable.
 Any increase in a server's client-handling load increases resources needs.

-For a validator, consider `z1d.2xlarge` with an extra 1 TB disk for logging and core dump storage.

 ## System Time